tidyverse/tidyverse.org/content/blog/2020-03-dplyr-1-0-0-new-verb-features/index.markdown

 #>   <dbl> <dbl> <dbl> <dbl> <dbl> <dbl> <dbl> <dbl>
 #> 1     6    -3    -2    -1     0     1     2     3
 ```
-But `.before` and `.after` accept the same tidy selection syntax as `select()`, giving you considerable power of where new variables are placed.
+But `.before` and `.after` accept the same tidy selection syntax as `select()`, giving you considerable power over where new variables are placed.

 ### Which columns from the input should appear in the output?